layse-garcia/Graphs-Codes/trabalho-final/readme.md

-# Apenas o trabalho de Grafos
+# Scheduling durante a Pandemia do COVID-19

 ### Python Version